 I was really excited to watch Citizen Jake because first of all, one of my favorite directors from what I believe the Golden age of the Philippine cinema is (during the 70s to 80s), Mike de Leon, directed it.
 It’s his first film after 18 years, the last one being Bayaning 3rd World, which is one of my favorites.
-Among the greatest directors in the Golden age I deem (there was Brocka and Ishma), Mike is my favorite.
+Among the greatest directors in the Golden age I deem (there were Brocka and Ishma), Mike is my favorite.

 Another reason is Atom Araullo.
 I mean, who wouldn’t be curious why he was chosen to play the lead in his very first film?
-I’ve watched the trailer sometime last year and I had to rewatch it because of my confusion as to whether it was really Atom or not.
+I saw the trailer sometime last year, and I had to rewatch it because of my confusion as to whether it was really Atom or not.
 I’m gonna let his performance go because aside from it being his first film, I’ve yet to really think of an actor who is convincing enough to play an elite activist blogger.
 The closest one I’ve thought of was Dennis Trillo, but he’s not geeky enough.
 Give me suggestions on the comments section, please.

 According to my college professor who reads Mike de Leon’s blog, Mike came back to creating films to fight against the current Philippine government.
-Mike is one of the anti-Marcos activists and it is a big deal that this government allowed the former dictator to be buried at the Libingan ng mga Bayani.
+Mike is one of the anti-Marcos activists, and it is a big deal that this government allowed the former dictator to be buried at the Libingan ng mga Bayani.
 Hence, Citizen Jake was born.

 The film is about Jake Herrera, played by Atom Araullo, an idealistic ex-journalist turned college teacher.
 Despite being an activist, Jake’s very identity is riddled in lies and deceit because he is a Herrera.
-His father, Jacob Herrera, played by Teroy Guzman, is a senator, and his brother was running for the Congress.
-The film integrated between Jake independently-investigating the assassination of one of his students and his obsession of going against his family’s political business and their link to the Marcoses. *Spoiler Alert* Jacob Herrera’s agenda was the reason why Jake’s student got killed.
+His father, Jacob Herrera, played by Teroy Guzman, is a senator, and his brother was running for Congress.
+The film integrated Jake independently-investigating the assassination of one of his students and his obsession with going against his family’s political business and their link to the Marcoses. *Spoiler Alert* Jacob Herrera’s agenda was the reason why Jake’s student got killed.

 What I find really fascinating in the film was its allusion to the Godfather.
-It was Jake’s big brother, Roxie Herrera, played by Gabby Eigenmann, who always compared their father-son relationship with the Godfather, with him being Sonny, and Jake being Michael.
-If you haven’t seen the Godfather, I suggest you do so before watching Citizen Jake because it would be more hilarious and fun for your viewing.
+It was Jake’s big brother, Roxie Herrera (played wonderfully by Gabby Eigenmann), who always compared their father-son relationship with The Godfather, with him being Sonny, and Jake being Michael.
+If you haven’t seen The Godfather, I suggest you do so before watching Citizen Jake because it would be more hilarious and fun for your viewing.
 There was also a time when Roxie compared Jake to the Godfather’s middle child Fredo after finding out that Jake was out to expose their family’s malpractices.

 Now let’s talk about the main character Jake.
 As I’ve said, this film is straight out Anti-Marcos.
-Jake Herrera, like everyone else, knows all the cruelties and corruption that the Marcos family has done to this country, even if his father was actually one of the cronies of the former dictator.
-Jake is directly against his family, his blood, and not to mention, even his bread and butter.
-In the film, Jake drove a Subaru and lived comfortably in his family’s house in Baguio, complete with servants, whom I’m guessing are still under his father’s financial care.
+Jake Herrera, like everyone else, knows all the cruelties and corruption that the Marcos family has done to this country, even if his father was one of the cronies of the former dictator.
+Jake is directly against his family, his blood, and even his bread and butter.
+In the film, Jake drove a Subaru and lived comfortably in his family’s house in Baguio, complete with servants, whom I’m guessing is still under his father’s financial care.

 As for all of us human beings, being socially-aware and even fighting for the rights of everyone either leads us to downfall or achievements.
-Like Mike de Leon, every political and social commentary he has ever written and made into a film gave him recognition, while some socially-aware people become nihilists or depressed.
-Some might continue with their activism, but like Jake, is still surrounded by luxury.
+Like Mike de Leon, every political and social commentary he has ever written and made into a film gave him recognition, while some socially-aware people become nihilists or get depressed.
+Some might continue with their activism, but like Jake, are still surrounded by luxury.